I'm a new mom, newbie wife, who works as a nurse, and grew up with the family's salon business.

 Maybe you've had the same boring hairstyle for years now and have decided that you want long, luscious, curly hair.
 The only thing is that you have no idea how to get the look.

 To turn your boring, straight, limp hair into dramatic curls, you can either go for a cold wave or a digital perm.
-Both hair procedures can get you permanent curls, but there is a difference between how the curls look, the procedure itself, and how you need to maintain your hair afterwards.
+Both hair procedures can get you permanent curls, but there is a difference between how the curls look, the procedure itself, and how you need to maintain your hair afterward.

-Digital perming (also known as a digi-perm or hot perm) is a procedure of permanently curling hair using a combination of chemical restructuring and heat.
+Digital perming (also known as a digi-perm or a hot perm) is a procedure of permanently curling hair using a combination of chemical restructuring and heat.
 In the process, the stylist sections the hair and then applies a chemical that breaks down the structure of the hair.
 Each section is then curled to a rod on the machine and left to set for varying lengths of time (depending on hair type).
-The rods are then removed and additional chemicals applied afterwards to set the curls permanently.
+The rods are then removed and additional chemicals are applied afterwards to set the curls permanently.

 When done properly, digital perming should produce big, soft curls that are more defined when the hair is dry.
 The entire process, including a cut, takes about three hours.
 Because digi-perm uses heat, it cannot be used near the scalp.
 Spiral and small curls are also more difficult to do with this kind of perm.

 - Digi-perms take longer than cold perms and tend to be more expensive.

 - The curls from this kind of perm are bigger and look more natural.

 - The procedure makes hair look smooth and shiny.